duckdb/duckdb-rs/README.md

 [![Docs](https://img.shields.io/badge/docs.rs-duckdb-green)](https://docs.rs/duckdb)

 duckdb-rs is an ergonomic wrapper for using [duckdb](https://github.com/duckdb/duckdb) from Rust.
 It attempts to expose an interface similar to [rusqlite](https://github.com/rusqlite/rusqlite).
-Acctually the initial code and even this README is forked from rusqlite as duckdb also tries to expose a sqlite3 compatible API.
+Actually the initial code and even this README is forked from rusqlite as duckdb also tries to expose a sqlite3 compatible API.

 ```rust